* OPEC July production to rise 145,000 bpd -Petro-Logistics

 * OPEC, non-OPEC committee to discuss oil pact in Russia

-NEW YORK, July 21 (Reuters) - Oil prices fell more than 2 percent on Friday after a consultant forecast a rise in OPEC production for July despite the group's pledge to curb output, reigniting concerns the global market will stay awash with crude.
+NEW YORK, July 21 (Reuters) - Oil prices fell about 2 percent on Friday after a consultant forecast a rise in OPEC production for July despite the group's pledge to curb output, reigniting concerns the global market will stay awash with crude.

 Higher supply from Saudi Arabia, the United Arab Emirates (UAE) and Nigeria would drive this month's gains, it said.

-OPEC and some non-OPEC states, such as Russia, have been trying to cut production 1.8 million bpd through the end of March 2018.
+OPEC and some non-OPEC states, such as Russia, pledged to cut production by 1.8 million bpd between January this year and the end of March 2018.

 The UAE energy minister, whose country's oil output has been rising, said he was committed to the output cut and he hoped the deal would have a significant impact in the third and fourth quarters.

-"We have the OPEC meeting in Russia on Monday and thats going to be top of mind," said Dan Katzenberg, Senior Exploration and Production analyst at Baird and Co in New York.
+"We have the OPEC meeting in Russia on Monday and thats going to be top of mind," said Dan Katzenberg, Senior Exploration and Production analyst at Baird and Company in New York.

-"Theres no expectation. ..that theres going to be anything of substance in that meeting," said Katzenberg.
+"Theres no expectation. ..that theres going to be anything of substance in that meeting," said Katzenberg, "Its highly unlikely steepen the cuts."

 "Libya and Nigeria won't be too enthusiastic to cap their production," said Frank Schallenberger, head of commodity research at LBBW.